This page needs JavaScript activated to work. Please enable JavaScript in your browser.

 Legends for Illustrations (Figures)

-The legends for illustrations should be typed or printed out using one spacing, starting on a separate page, with Arabic numerals corresponding to the illustrations.
-When symbols, arrows, numbers, or letters are used to identify parts of the illustrations, each one clearly should be identified and explained in the legend.
-The internal scale should be explained and the method of staining in photomicrographs should be identified.
+• When symbols, arrows, numbers, or letters are used to identify parts of the illustrations, each one should be clearly identified and explained in the legend.
+The internal scale should be explained, and the method of staining in photomicrographs should be identified.
+Only the first letter of the first word in the figure title should be capitalized.
+All other words should be lowercase (except for proper nouns).

 Units of Measurement